What does this policy cover?

 We do not sell, trade, or otherwise transfer your Personally Identifiable Information to outside parties without advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website so long as those parties agree to keep this information confidential.

 Argive occasionally works with trusted partner organizations and government bodies to collect regulatory feedback.
 In some instances, information collected on behalf of partners may be subject to the privacy and disclosure laws of the relevant jurisdiction.
 Privacy implications will be disclosed on a per partnership basis to ensure transparency on data usage.
-These partnerships do not affect how you choose to display your information in our regulatory feedback database.

 We may also release information when its release is necessary to comply with the law, enforce site policies, or protect ours or others' rights, property or safety.